Security tightens ahead of North West State of the Province Address

 While the premier is expected to outline his government’s programme for the year ahead, at a pre-SOPA briefing held on Wednesday, the focus was on security rather than policy.

-North West police spokesperson Colonel Adele Myburgh said access to the North West Provincial Legislature would be tightly controlled, with a remote search park set up at Mmabatho Stadium as the first checkpoint for all guests.
+North West police spokesperson Col Adele Myburgh said access to the North West Provincial Legislature would be tightly controlled, with a remote search park set up at Mmabatho Stadium as the first checkpoint for all guests.

 “Law enforcement and safety officers will be deployed on all the main roads leading into Mahikeng as well as the identified key points,” she said.